BleepLabs/Delaydelus-2/README.md

 ### Sampler code
-All the code from the delaydelus 2 is here but if you'd liek a much more resoanble verison of the Serial flash sampler check [this out](https://github.com/BleepLabs/Serial_flash_sampler_for_Teensy_Audio).
+All the code from the Delaydelus 2 is here but if you'd like a much more resoanble verison of the serial flash sampler audio library object check [this out](https://github.com/BleepLabs/Serial_flash_sampler_for_Teensy_Audio).

 ### The new sampling delay instrument.